ariga/atlas-action/README.md

 A GitHub Action for [Atlas](https://github.com/ariga/atlas).

 This action is used for [linting migration directories](https://atlasgo.io/versioned/lint) using the `atlas migrate lint` command.
-This command  validates and analyzes the contents of the migration directory and generates insights and diagnostics on the selected changes:
+This command  validates and analyzes the contents of migration directories and generates insights and diagnostics on the selected changes:

 * Ensure the migration history can be replayed from any point at time.
 * Protect from unexpected history changes when concurrent migrations are written to the migration directory by